JackGruber/joplin-plugin-backup/README.md

 3. Repeat step 2 for all files
 4. Import first JEX which now contains all notes

+## Open a JEX Backup file

+A Joplin JEX Backup file is a tar archive which can be opened with any zip program that supports TAR archive.
+The file names in the archive correspond to the Joplin internal IDs.

 ## Changelog

 See [CHANGELOG.md](CHANGELOG.md)